nla-group/ABBA/readme.md

 # ABBA
 This repository provides ABBA, an algorithm for the adaptive symbolic aggregation of time series.
-The ABBA symbolic representation consists of two key parts: compression via an adaptive piecewise linear approximation and digitization via mean-based clustering on the increments and lengths of each piece.
+The ABBA algorithm consists of two key parts: compression via an adaptive piecewise linear approximation, and digitization via mean-based clustering on the increments and lengths of each piece.

 The algorithm uses a scaling parameter scl to control the weighting of the increments and lengths during the clustering.
 If scl = 0 or scl = np.inf, then a one-dimensional clustering algorithm can be used.
 We use a modified C++ implementation of CKmeans from Ckmeans.1d.dp R package; see Prerequisites.
 If the C++ implementation is not available or a